-Can You Buy Travel Insurance After Booking a Flight?
+Can You Buy Travel Insurance After Booking a Trip?

-Yes, you can buy travel insurance after booking a flight.
-Whether you’ve just finalized your itinerary or are days from your departure, comprehensive insurance policies are still available for purchase even after booking, and the moment you add them to your trip, you’re protected from unforeseen circumstances.
+Yes, you can buy travel insurance after booking your trip.
+Whether you’ve just finalized your itinerary or are just a few days from your departure, comprehensive insurance policies are still available for purchase even after booking, and the moment you add them to your trip, you’re protected from unforeseen circumstances.

-Buying it early offers the most protection, and we’re here to help.
-We break down everything you need to know about buying travel insurance after booking, including how to do it, when it might be too late, and why timing matters.
+As a rule of thumb, the earlier you buy travel protection, the better.
+Follow along as we break down everything you need to know about buying travel insurance after booking, including how to do it, when it might be too late, and why timing matters.

 Is Buying Travel Insurance After Booking My Trip Possible?